-The Ultimate Osaka Travel Guide
+The Ultimate Travel Guide to Osaka, Japan

 The Land of the Rising Sun is one of the most visited countries in the Asia-Pacific region.
 In 2016, an estimate of 24 million tourists visited Japan, outnumbering tourists of nearby Asian countries like Singapore, Macau, and South Korea in the same year.

 Osaka is one of the most visited cities, next to tourist hotspots Tokyo and Kyoto.
-As the second largest metropolitan area in the entire country and the third largest in terms of area, tourists can expect lively, neon-light streets at night, large shopping areas, delicious food, and hundreds of Instagrammable sights.
+As the second-largest metropolitan area in the entire country and the third largest in terms of area, tourists can expect lively, neon-light streets at night, large shopping areas, delicious food, and hundreds of Instagrammable sights.

 This Osaka Travel Guide aims to provide a useful and easy to follow list of attractions to visit, where to stay, places to eat, hotel and hostel recommendations, and other DIY traveler tips for first-time visitors to Osaka, Japan.